Kandidatarbete-Chalmers-MCCX02-19-06/RaspberryPiRadarProgram/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Some software in this repository is licensed under other terms and conditions.
+See license files in the subdirectories for the external software components.